JDuchniewicz/de0-nano-soc-starter/README.md

 You can view its contents with `cat`:
 `cat /sys/kernel/tracing/trace > trace.log`

+Refer to [this link](https://sergioprado.blog/tracing-the-linux-kernel-with-ftrace/) for more information on the tracing topic.

 The power was measured with a regular in-socket power meter, but depending on your needs you might want to use something more accurate.

 ### Implementation details